Ne0n09/cloudflared-remotefalcon/docs/install/prerequisites.md

     !!! note
         If running in a VM ensure the VM's CPU type supports AVX.

+## Root or sudo access

+### Debian

+To install and add a user to the sudo group follow the steps below.

+1. Switch to the root user `su -`

+2. Install sudo `apt install sudo`

+3. Add user to sudo group `usermod -aG sudo {username-here}`

 If you meet the prerequisites you can move on to the [Cloudflare](cloudflare.md) setup!